post-self/motes-played.post-self.ink/content/thoughts-on-motes.md

 Editing took a bit longer, mind, but was still a nice process, thanks to em, as ey read each chapter aloud to me, refined the story, and wrote portions of the text.
 Given how much the story means to em as well, it was a joy for both of us.
 I also got a few beta reads from within [the Post-Self community](https://wiki.post-self.ink/wiki/The_Post-Self_community) which were, for the most part, really kind and understanding.

 The last step on my end was typesetting and final editing pass (which I usually do on the typeset book), getting ready for publication, and getting a cover.
-I have known [Astolpho](https://furaffinity.net/user/astolpho) in some capacity for a few years, though I had been a fan of his art for far longer.
+I have known [B. Root](https://furaffinity.net/user/astolpho) in some capacity for a few years, though I had been a fan of his art for far longer.
 We connected in early 2024 and he was quite interested in helping this project come to fruition, so it was lovely to work together.

 ## The story